Is Engine Or Motor Oil Flammable?

 Is Motor Oil Flammable?
 Conclusion

 While motor oil might not be flammable in technical terms, it can still catch fire.
-You should still store it carefully and not hold more than you need.
+You should still store it cautiously and not hold more than you need.

-If you notice your car burning oil – which isn’t that uncommon, particularly on older cars – head straight to a mechanic.
-You might have a serious problem.
+If you notice your car burning oil – which isn’t that unusual, particularly on older cars – head straight to a mechanic.
+You might have a major problem.
 The quicker it’s identified and remedied, the cheaper it’ll be.

 Finally, don’t incinerate motor oil.
 It’s hazardous and poisonous.
 Always dispose of it in the recommended, safe manner by heading to a recycling plant.